-The Chair and Vice-Chairs in conjunction with the Executive Director Adult Care at Derbyshire County Council, will set the agenda for future Health and Wellbeing Boards.
+The Chair and Vice Chairs in conjunction with the Director of Public Health will set the agenda for future meetings.
 All Board members will be asked to put forward reports for consideration prior to agendas being finalised.
+The Board will be updated quarterly on the work of the Derby and Derbyshire Integrated Care Partnership.